Kim Silva, executive director

 Board of Directors

-Development Officer for the Oregon College of Oriental Medicine, Dave is committed to helping Friends of Outdoor School provide Oregon students with high quality, hands-on learning experiences in nature.
+Director of Philanthropy for the world-renowned Arizona-Sonora Desert Museum, Dave is committed to helping Friends of Outdoor School provide Oregon students with high quality, hands-on learning experiences in nature.
 He has 20+ years experience working and volunteering for nonprofits, including managing organizations, developing community and donor support, and raising funds.
-Dave was formerly individual partnership officer for the Virginia Garcia Memorial Foundation, executive director of the Oregon State Parks Trust, executive director and vice president of Audubon Oregon (the Oregon state office of the National Audubon Society), and executive directorof Audubon Society of Portland.
+Dave was formerly chief development officer at Oregon College of Oriental Medicine, individual partnership officer for the Virginia Garcia Memorial Foundation, executive director of the Oregon State Parks Trust, executive director and vice president of Audubon Oregon (the Oregon state office of the National Audubon Society), and executive director of Audubon Society of Portland.
 Previously, he worked as a consultant, college instructor, and archaeologist.
 He received his M.A. (anthropology/archaeology) from Arizona State University and B.A. (anthropology) from Miami University in Ohio.

-An Oregon resident since 1995, Dave grew up in Ohio, where his formative Outdoor School-like experience was at the Glen Helen Nature Preserve near Yellow Springs, Ohio.
+An Oregon resident from 1995 to 2018, Dave grew up in Ohio, where his formative Outdoor School-like experience was at the Glen Helen Nature Preserve near Yellow Springs, Ohio.
 He is a lifelong nature enthusiast and an avid birder.
-He also enjoys travel, fly-fishing, reading and spending time with his wife, Dawn-Starr, and "repurposed" guide dog for the blind, Kat.
+He also enjoys travel, fly-fishing, reading and spending time with his wife, Dawn-Starr, and "re-purposed" guide dog for the blind, Katie.

 Jen Grube is director of Philomath Outdoor School.
 Jen attended the program as a sixth-grader, served as a high school cabin leader, taught lessons as a college staff field leader, and was hired to direct the program in 2001.
 Her love of Outdoor School Programming is boundless.